XinwuWang/Motorkhana-Car-Racing-Event-Web-Application/README.md

 ## Assumptions and design decisions

+The first assumption I made was about the dropdown list of drivers.
+Based on the description in the brief, a driver's name can be selected from this list to display a page showing their run details and run totals, including the course names, drievr ID, driver names, car model, and drive class.

 ## Database questions

 - **SQL statement creating the car table and defining its three fields**